docker-library/docs/yourls/README.md

 ### `Plugins`

 **Optional**
-If you would like to install custom plugins, you may need to persist the `plugins` folder.
+In order to install additional plugins, `/var/www/html/user/plugins` folder can be mounted as a volume.

 ```console
     -v /path/to/your/folder:/var/www/html/user/plugins \